Last Updated on March 4, 2021 by Karmyn

 Reduce Histamine Response

-–Decrease wheat, dairy, nuts and caffeine intake.
-Wheat, dairy and nuts can cause minor to severe histamine responses.
+–Decrease wheat, dairy, nuts, and caffeine intake.
+Wheat, dairy, and nuts can cause minor to severe histamine responses.
 You don’t have to give up these treats, but reducing them will reduce histamine agitation.
 Caffeine is a diuretic and the opposite of hydration.
-(6) So eat sourdough or oat bread, drink almond milk, and snack on corn chips for a few days.
+(6) So eat sourdough or oat bread, drink milk alternatives, and snack on corn chips for a few days.
 Try Yerba Mate or Green Tea instead of coffee.
 They contain way less caffeine and have fantastic antioxidant properties.
 (7, 8) Heck, I drink black tea every morning!
 It has even less caffeine and, coming from a former caffeine-oholic, it was a smoother transition than I thought!

 –Take Quercetin.
 I accidentally found out about this supplement years ago while in Wholefoods in Dallas, TX.
 A woman gave me anecdotal evidence about a huge reduction in her husband’s flu symptoms.
 Well, I tried it and had the same success.
 Quercetin is a powerful antioxidant that prevents “immune cells from releasing histamines…On that basis, researchers think that quercetin may help reduce symptoms of allergies, including runny nose, watery eyes, hives, and swelling of the face and lips.”
-(9, 10) Quercetin when combined with Bromelain for better absorption and this combo goes in our last category as well:
+(9, 10) Quercetin is often combined with Bromelain.
+A study on bromelain showed to reduce inflammation caused by asthma (13).
+Quercetin combined with bromelain makes a super packed combo that leads to the last category:

 *NOTE: Bromelain needs to be taken on an empty stomach to be effective.